We may earn money or products from the companies mentioned in this post. You can read full disclaimer below.

 - Burning sensation

-- Loss of dexterity leading to clumsiness (dropping things etc.)
+- Loss of dexterity leading to dropping items or an inability to do technical tasks (typing, etc.)

-- Radiation of symptoms up the arm (often most pronounced upon awakening in the morning).
+- Radiation of symptoms into the upper arm on the affected side.
+This often occurs upon awakening in the morning.

 Cause of Carpal Tunnel Syndrome During Pregnancy

 Carpal tunnel syndrome is caused by pressure on the median nerve.
 As the median nerve passes through the wrist, it is surrounded by a fibrous ligament called the “carpal ligament”.
 This ligament is like “steel” and does not stretch.

 When tissues in the wrist swell during pregnancy the “carpal ligament” , which also encases nine tendons and blood vessels become tight and this puts pressure on the median nerve.